• Home

 Whitehorse

-The prototype after which this module is patterned was located in the Sierra Nevada mountains of Northern California west of the interchange between McCloud River Railroad and the Great Northern.
+The prototype after which this module set is patterned was located in the Sierra Nevada mountains of Northern California west of the interchange between the McCloud River Railroad and the Great Northern.

 The prototype for this module is located at Glorieta, New Mexico on the former Atchison, Topeka and Santa Fe passenger mainline.
 Before becoming a post office the structure served as a depot and train order office.